dosimont/diary/2014/12/22/iptw14.md

 ### Subsection 3.1

-- [ ] 3rd paragraph (p.5) is unclear: How are data partitioned, based on time, hardware resources, similarity of metric values?
+- [X] 3rd paragraph (p.5) is unclear: How are data partitioned, based on time, hardware resources, similarity of metric values? _it is explained further_
-- [ ] p.6 enumeration of partitioning steps: step 3: what would be not allowed partitions?
+- [X] p.6 enumeration of partitioning steps: step 3: what would be not allowed partitions? _example given_

 ### Subsection 3.2